 Power of Flowers Board of Directors

 Lois has strong leadership skills in the public domain and in giving back to the broader community.
 She brings her leadership as a seasoned administrator and now consultant in the Massachusetts Higher Education system to our organization, as well as history as past President of the National Community College Council for Research and Planning.
 Coupled with her Ed.D. from the University of Massachusetts, Amherst, Lois has experience in management of large organizations and delivery of services to the targeted needs of smaller departments and individuals.
-All of these make her an excellent fit for the Board as we seek to have a positive impact on individuals, organizations, businesses and communities that contribute to our success daily.
+All of these make her an excellent Chair of the Board as we seek to have a positive impact on individuals, organizations, businesses and communities that contribute to our success daily.

-Lois also keeps the Board connected to the larger community through her civic work.
+Lois strong background keeps the Board connected to the larger community through her civic work.
 She has chaired the Chelmsford Cultural Council for nine years and has been a member of the Cultural Partnership and the Friends of the Library.
 Additionally, she serves on the Middlesex Community College Foundation Board, where she was awarded Vice President Emeritus Status in 2013.

 Joyce, the visionary Founder of the Power of Flowers Project, served as its volunteer Executive Director for nine years.
 The former owner and operator of Belle Feuille Floral Design in Dunstable, Massachusetts, she specialized in creating unique, custom floral designs for weddings and other events.
 Her B.S. degree in Medical Technology and work in a number of organizations in product management and marketing, prepared her with the skills to follow her dream and open her own successful floral design business.